akarande777/d-forest/README.md

 // { name: 'category3', active: true, products: [Object] }

-// "leaf" can be any object which don't have children i.e. bottom nodes
-// it has better performance over findNode as it skips unnecessary comparisons const res2 = df(data).findLeaf(leaf => leaf.name === 'product22');
+// "leaf" can be any object which don't have children i.e. bottom nodes const res2 = df(data).findLeaf(leaf => leaf.name === 'product22');
 console.log(res2);
 // { name: 'product22', active: true }

+// this is useful when you know that the object you want to find is a leaf
+// it has better performance over "findNode" as it skips unnecessary comparisons
+// note that every leaf is a node but not every node is a leaf
 ````

 ## Methods